radryan1979/wizardConjurer/README.md

 // My directive controller calls this method on entering step 4 wizardServiceApi.setStepProperty('myWizard',3,'canEnter',false);
 ```
+You can also use the `validateFunction` property on a Next or Previous button to run a validation function against data and set the state of the step before the navigation logic checks the current step's state.
 You can use the `stepHasChanges` and `stepComplete` flags in similar ways to help control the logic and flow of your wizard.

 The other feature you can take advantage of is the `stepData` feature.
 This provides a means to store user data from each wizard step where it can be accessed by any other steps.
 Providing a step level data store allows for an easy way to clear multiple step data if needed.